-The governance framework comprises the systems and processes, culture and values, by which the Council is directed, controlled, accounts to, engages with and leads Kingston's communities.
-It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services.
+The governance framework is made up of the systems and processes, culture, and values by which the Council is directed, controlled, accounts to, engages with and leads Kingston's communities.
+It enables the Council to monitor the achievement of its strategic objectives and if those objectives have led to the delivery of appropriate, cost effective services.
+Whilst supporting the Council's arrangements for risk management, it cannot eliminate all risk to the achievement of policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.